-We can help you take the worry out of Health & Safety with our flexible & popular Competent Person Service – if you are operating a small/medium sized business, it’s essential to understand the obligations of local health and safety law.
-In the UK, one of those requirements is the need to appoint a health and safety competent person.
+We can help you take the worry out of compliance with our flexible & popular health and safety Competent Person Service UK & Ireland.
+If you are operating a small/medium sized business, it often makes more financial sense to outsource health and safety for your organisation.

+As a business operator, it’s essential to understand the obligations of local health and safety law.
+In the UK, one of those requirements is the need to ‘appoint a health and safety competent person’.
 Let us explain what this means in more detail…

 What is a Health and Safety Competent Person?